This simple flower sensory bin is perfect for summer play time. These 3 ways to play will give your kiddo hours of entertainment!

 I was playing around with ideas of what to do for this week’s prompt for the Undeniable Power of Play IG challenge.
 I was to use a plastic tub in some sort of way that inspired some play-based learning.
-V and I created this fun floating flower sensory bin.
-She is the one that discovered all 3 ways to play!

 I love when a simple play idea develops into much more than planned.
 When we started this activity we were just going to grab a bunch of flowers and float them on top of the water.
 V turned it into so much more!